alirazajiwani/IC-Text-Recognition/README.md

 ## Code Execution Guide:
-1. Run `PaddleOCR_PC.py`.
+1. Run `PaddleOCR_PC.pynb`.
 2. Output: `Listening on 5002...`.
-3. Open and execute all cells in the PYNQ Jupyter notebook.
+3. Open and execute all cells in the PYNQ Jupyter notebook `PaddleOCR_PYNQ`.
-4. View the live camera feed.
+4. View the live camera feed in the notebook.
-5. Press BTN0 to capture a frame.
+5. Press `BTN0` on the board to capture a frame from the live video feed.
+6. Processing of the image will begun and it will be sent to Host PC.
-6. OCR results are shown on the PC and saved to a `.txt` file.
+7. OCR results are shown on the PC and saved to a `ocr_results.txt` file.

 ### Free port identification: